Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/buildingSets.md

 Wait ok so that clearly doesn't work, what about if $D$ __does not__ contain itself?
 In that case then $D\not\in D$ but then that means $D$ should be in $D$!
 So this doesn't work either, as not matter what happens we reach a contradiction.
 This means that under this set of axioms we cannot build this set, and as such this axiom is __not true__.

-This is known as __Russell's Paradox__ in honor of the guy who figured it out and literally rendered two volumes of work by Freige worthless 😬
+This is known as __Russell's Paradox__ in honor of the guy who figured it out and literally rendered two volumes of work by Frege worthless 😬

 [^1]: This term is not frequently used